ocaml/dune/doc/quick-start.rst

 Initializing an Executable
 --------------------------

-To initialize a project to build an executable program, run the following (replacing ``project_name`` with the name of your project):
+To initialize a project that will build an executable program, run the following (replacing ``project_name`` with the name of your project):

 .. code:: shell